raaamonnn/GSS/README.md

-# Premier Soccer Training Website
+# GSS Website

-A complete React-based recreation of the Premier Soccer Training website, featuring all the original content and functionality with modern, responsive design.
+A complete React-based recreation of the GSS website, featuring all the original content and functionality with modern, responsive design.

 ## 🚀 Features